damalis/full-stack-nginx-grav-for-everyone-with-docker-compose/README.md

 ### backup

-This will back up the all files and folders in database/dump sql and html volumes, once per day, and write it to ./backups with a filename like backup-2023-01-01T10-18-00.tar.gz
+This will back up the all files and folders in html volumes, once per day, and write it to ./backups with a filename like backup-2023-01-01T10-18-00.tar.gz

 #### can run on a custom cron schedule